-Even when you purchase your website you usually still need to pay for hosting.
+Even when you purchase a website you usually still need to pay for hosting.

-One way or another you will need to pay for your website to be hosted.
-If you have paid a one-off sum to purchase your website, then it is likely that you will pay a monthly or yearly fee as well for hosting.
+One way or another you will need to pay for the website to be hosted.
+If you have paid a one-off sum to purchase a website, then it is likely that you will pay a monthly or yearly fee as well for hosting.
 Often a web designer will include the first year of hosting in the lump sum but what happens after the first year?

 Paying monthly when the hosting is included avoids this problem.

-Most web designers will charge to update your website as well.
+Most web designers will charge to update a website as well.

 We have heard horror stories of web designers charging £90 an hour to update websites!
 Obviously most web designers charge far less than this and often there will be a 'maintenance package' that you can purchase, again... a monthly fee!

-Webgloss includes the majority of site updates in your monthly package charge and we believe that this gives you the best value for money for your website.
+Webgloss includes the majority of site updates in your monthly package charge and we believe that this gives you the best value for money.

 Website code also needs keeping up to date.

 Coding standards and Internet regulations change all the time.
 Websites should be 'maintained' behind the scenes as well as having content updated.
-You may need to pay for the web designer to return to your website to do this if you have purchased your website with a one off payment.
+You may need to pay for the web designer to return to the website to do this if you have purchased the website with a one off payment.

 A domain name is the 'web address' of a website, eg.